 I stopped being a Victoria's Secret model to become a Proverbs 31 wife! @eklund #Proverbs31Movement

-Ecklund subsequently featured Bisutti's tweet along with her photo on his Live 31 website.
+Ecklund subsequently featured Bisutti's tweet along with her photo on his Live 31 website which has since been taken offline.
 In a video about the founding of his Proverbs 31 Movement, Ecklund states the following:

 . . .
 It just kind of saddened me that in our culture it seems that all we value is not only external beauty but a certain type of external aesthetic.
 In a culture where the divorce rate is so high—I mean one of out of every two marriages will end in divorce—shouldn't we be looking for something more than just being physically attracted to someone? . . .
 My challenge to you is, become part of the movement.
 Be a Proverbs 31 woman.
 If you're a guy, look for the Proverbs 31 woman and don't settle for anything less.

 My original thought when I first viewed a Good Morning America interview with Bisutti has been echoed by other comments around the web from conservatives who feel that Bisutti's apparel choices for interviews and the photos on her home and social media websites are still not very modest (update: Bisutti has since changed her profile pictures to appear modestly clothed).
 A gracious response to those complaints was voiced by Courtney Joseph, founder of Women Living Well Ministries, as part of a blog post in which she reported on her personal meeting with Bisutti in February 2012.